- Who is Required to Maintain Books of Accounts?

 - A journal: if the accounts are maintained according to the mercantile system of accounting.
 A journal is a record of financial transactions in order by date.
 It is often defined as the book of original entry.

-- A ledger: It is a complete record of financial transactions.
-It holds account information that is needed to prepare financial statements and includes for assets, liabilities, owner’s equity, revenues, and expenses.
+- Ledger: It is a complete record of financial transactions.
+It holds account information that is needed to prepare financial statements and includes assets, liabilities, owner’s equity, revenues, and expenses.

-- Carbon copies of bills: whenever such bills are issued by the person which are more than Rs.
-25.
+- Carbon copies of bills: whenever such bills are issued by the person which are more than INR 25.

-- Original bills: in respect of expenditure incurred by a person which are more than Rs.
-50.
+- Original bills: in respect of expenditure incurred by a person which is more than INR 50.

 A person carrying on medical profession shall, in addition to the books of account and other documents needs to keep and maintain the following:

-- A daily case register in Form No. 3C i.e; Patient’s Name, Nature of professional service rendered (general consultancy, surgery, injection, visit etc), Fees received, Date of receipt.
+- A daily case registers in Form 3C i.e; Patient’s Name, Nature of professional service rendered (general consultancy, surgery, injection, visit, etc), Fees received, Date of receipt.

 The books of accounts and other documents should be kept and maintained at the principal place of his profession or at the respective places at which the profession is carried on.

 The books of accounts and other documents specified above shall be kept and maintained for a period of 6 years from the end of the relevant assessment year.
-In case you fail to maintain the books of accounts and other documents penalty of Rs.
-25,000 will be levied to you.
+In case you fail to maintain the books of accounts and other documents, a penalty of INR 25,000 will be levied to you.

-If you have any international transactions or specified domestic transactions and you fail to maintain such informations and documents, than you will have to pay penalty for the amount of 2% of value of each international transaction.
-However, if the taxpayer can prove there is a reasonable cause for failure to maintain accounting records than such penalty may not be levied.
+If you have any international transactions or specified domestic transactions and you fail to maintain such information and documents then you will have to pay penalty for the amount of 2% of the value of each international transaction.
+However, if the taxpayer can prove there is a reasonable cause for failure to maintain accounting records then such penalty may not be levied.